-In the three months ended January 31, 2021:
+In the three and six months ended April 30, 2021:

-- Toric and multifocal lenses grew primarily through the success of Biofinity and MyDay. - Single-use sphere lenses growth was primarily attributed to MyDay lenses. - "Other" products primarily include lens care which represented approximately 2% of net sales in the first quarter of both fiscal 2021 and 2020. - Total silicone hydrogel products increased by 9%, representing 77% of net sales in the three months ended January 31, 2021 compared to 73% in the three months ended January 31, 2020, partially offset by declines in legacy hydrogel products. - Foreign exchange rates positively impacted sales by approximately \$14.8 million in the first quarter of fiscal 2021 and had a negative impact of \$2.1 million in the prior year period.
-In the first quarter of fiscal 2021, net sales increased 1% in constant currency over the prior year period. - Sales growth was primarily driven by an increase in the volume of lenses sold.
+- Toric and multifocal lenses grew primarily through the success of Biofinity and MyDay. - Single-use sphere lenses growth was primarily attributed to MyDay and clariti lenses. - "Other" products primarily include lens care which represented approximately 2% of net sales in both the three and six months ended April 30, 2021 and 2020. - Total silicone hydrogel products increased by 36% and 21% in the three and six months ended April 30, 2021, representing 77% of net sales, compared to 73% in the three and six months ended April 30, 2020. - Foreign exchange rates positively impacted sales by approximately \$21.5 million and \$36.3 million in the three and six months ended April 30, 2021 and had a negative impact of \$7.5 million and \$9.7 million in the prior year periods.
+In the three and six months ended April 30, 2021, net sales increased by 25% and 12% in constant currency over the prior year periods.

+- Sales growth was primarily driven by an increase in the volume of lenses sold across our core portfolio due to a recovery in demand from the impact of the COVID-19 pandemic.
 Average realized prices by product did not materially influence sales. - We expect to continue seeing downward pressure and volatility in certain markets related to net sales if the COVID-19 pandemic continues, as optical retailers and healthcare centers continue to restrict access, and social distancing measures continue.